EBZebra/docs/edge/source/guide/configreference.md

 	<TrackConnection value="0"/>

 ### HostURL
-This is the URL to which the application will try to connect to.
-The default port is 80.
-It can take both dotted ip and host name.
-Mentioning of port no is also optional.
-The port no should be appended to i after appending  colon to the ip.
+Used to specify the URL to which your application will connect.
+Supports IP addresses, host names and specific ports (when appended to URL with a colon.
+If no port is specified, default=80).

 **Possible Values**

-* Fully qualified URL for the host.
+* Fully qualified URL for the host

 #### Example
 	:::xml
 	<HostURL value="http://my.host.com"/>

 ### Message
-Message is the customized Message to be shown in the pop up window.
+Use to specify a custom message to be displayed in a pop-up window.

 **Possible Values**

-* Customized Message
+* Customized message

 #### Example
 	:::xml
 	<Message value="Connection message!"/>

 ### Timeout
-This value indicates for how many milliseconds the application should try to connect to the URL before navigating to badlink page.
-The minimum value is 30000.
-If specified less than 30000, it will take 30000.
-The value of this parameter should be at least 3 times bigger than PollInterval, else both will take default  values.
+Defines the amount of time (in milliseconds) the application should wait for a connection to the URL specified in ‘HostURL’ before displaying the ‘bad link’ message.
+The minimum value is 30000; lower values will revert to 30000.
+Value should be a multiple of the value set in PollInterval.

 **Possible Values**

-* Timeout in milliseconds.
+* Timeout in milliseconds

 #### Example
 	:::xml
 	<Timeout value="20000"/>

 ### PollInterval
-This value indicates for how many milliseconds the application should pause from trying to connect to the URL between consecutive checking.
-This value should be small enough and  Timeout value should be some multiple of this value.
-The minimum value is 5000.
-If specified less than 5000, it will take 5000.
-It is a non-testable parameter.
+Defines the amount of time (in milliseconds) the application should pause before subsequently checking for a connection to the URL specified in ‘HostURL.’
+The minimum value is 5000; lower values will revert to 5000.
+The value in ‘Timeout’ should be a multiple of this number.
+NOTE: This parameter is not testable.

 **Possible Values**